-- a.
-The customs officers, when performing their duties, shall be deemed as judicial officers within the limits of their competencies. - b.
-The customs officers, when appointed, are given identification cards indicating the nature of their jobs, to be presented upon request. - c.
-The customs officers shall put on the specified official uniform when performing their duties if the nature of their job so requires.
+- (a) The customs officers, when performing their duties, shall be deemed as judicial officers within the limits of their competencies. - (b) The customs officers, when appointed, shall be given identification cards indicating the nature of their jobs, to be presented upon request. - (c) The customs officers shall put on the specified official uniform when performing their duties if the nature of their job so requires.

-Civil and military authorities and internal security forces shall render to the customs officers any assistance for the performance of their duties once requested and the customs office shall cooperate with the other official entities.
+Civil and military authorities and internal security forces shall render to the customs officers every assistance for the performance of their duties once requested and the customs office, in turn, shall cooperate with the other official entities.